AcipenserSturio/slabvis/README.md

 # slabvis

-A data visualiser for the upload history of EthosLab (Etho).
+A WIP data visualiser for youtube upload history.

 ## Requirements